Skip to main content

 Enabling Variations on a Product

-Once enabled, you manage variation properties and variations from the Variations tab on the product detail page.
+Once enabled, the Variations tab on the product detail page is where you manage everything else.

 The Variations Tab